Chapter 33 : Stunned

 Now that we’re on the topic, I should probably send her Thank You card for that.

-Some fabric clenched in my teeth and some wrapped in my fist, I ripped the dress (and here’s the part where you can hear the tragic sobbing of a million haute-coture fashion designers) in to two, successfully making an alteration so that the dress was now to my knees instead of at a pesky floor-length.
+Some fabric clenched in my teeth and the rest wrapped in my fist, I ripped the dress (and here’s the part where, if you listen close enough, you can hear the sound of a million haute-couture fashion designers tragically weeping) in two, successfully making it so that the dress was now to my knees instead of at a pesky floor-length.
 Much better.

-I didn’t have much time to contemplate this, however, as there was a whizzing noise slashing sharply through the air.
-I turned around just in time to see a wooden chair hurtling my way at forty miles per hour, apparently having been possessed by some errant spell.
+I didn’t have much time to contemplate this, however, as there was a whizzing noise slashing sharply through the air and getting louder with every second.
+I turned around just in time to see a wooden chair hurtling my way at forty miles per hour, apparently having just been possessed by some errant spell.
 It was big, thick, heavy-looking...
 And did I mention it was coming towards me at forty-miles per hour?

 I immediately assumed an attractive Quasimodo Position as I crouched and ran from the scene.
 I didn’t know where I was heading — I just kept a look out for a rumpled shade of toffee brown hair, or a glint of strawberry blonde.
 All the while, I stayed close to the side, always within arms reach of ugly floral wallpaper.

-After this is all over, the Ministry should seriously use this opportunity to launch a renovation and reconsider some of their interior design choices.
+After this is all over, the Ministry should seriously use this opportunity to launch a renovation and reconsider some of its interior design choices.
 Honestly.
-You know it’s bad when widespread destruction and spell damage makes the place look better
+You know it’s bad when widespread destruction and spell damage makes the place look better.

 The sudden voice jerked me out of my thoughts.
 Quickly, I whipped around — my neck cricking painfully — to see four people who, at the moment, I’d never been happier to see in my life: